History of Northamptonshire: 19th century

 In 1875, the archdeaconry of Oakham was formed and included in this county the first and second deaneries of Peterborough and the deaneries of Oundle, Weldon and Higham Ferrers.
 By 1900 the Northampton archdeaconry included the first, second and third deaneries of Brackwell and Rothwell, the first and second deaneries of Haddon and Preston, and the deaneries of Daventry, Northampton and Weldon.

 Country seats

 Holdenby House was built by Sir Christopher Hatton, privy councillor to Queen Elizabeth, and Yardley Hastings was named from the Hastings, formerly earls of Pembroke.
 Higham Ferrers was the seat of the Ferrers family; Braybrook Castle was built by Robert of Braybrooke, a favourite of King John; and Burghley House gave the title of baron to William Cecil.

 Parliamentary representation

 In 1290 Northamptonshire returned two members to parliament, and in 1295 Northampton also returned two members.
 In 1547 Brackley and Peterborough returned each two members, and in 1557 Higham Ferrers returned one member.
-Following the Reform act of 1832, the county returned four members in two divisions; both Brackley and Higham Ferrers were disfranchised.
+Following the Reform Act 1832, the county returned four members in two divisions; both Brackley and Higham Ferrers were disfranchised.